-The tests performed by the developer were at the level of the modules of the TOE design as demonstrated in the respective work units of ATE_DPT.3.
+The tests performed by the developer were at the level of the modules of the TOE design.

-The actual test results obtained by the developer during the developer testing performed in September 2010 matched the expected test results laid down in the test documentation.
+The actual test results obtained by the developer during the developer testing performed in September 2012 matched the expected test results laid down in the test documentation.
 Also, the internal proprietary test program did not return any deviation from the z/Architecture definition.